What is a Milgrain Engagement Ring and Should I Buy One?

 diamond engagement ring

-Here is an engagement ring featuring polished, shiny edges without milgrain.
-Would you have preferred if its borders were milgrain embellished?
+Here is an engagement ring featuring polished, shiny edges.
+Would milgrain have enhanced it?

 For some, milgrain gives a touch of artisanship, appearing unique like a hand-crafted piece, even if it is machine made.
 This explains one reason why many gravitate towards milgrain detailing.